Crispin Blunt: Prayer

-Blunt's voting record in Parliament had previously been broadly unsympathetic towards gay rights.
-He later stated regret for that part of his voting record.
-In January 2016, he stated that he uses poppers, during a parliamentary debate that discussed banning them along with other legal highs.

-Blunt supports the legalisation of cannabis in the UK.
+UK politics

-On 16 October 2022, Blunt stated in his opinion that Liz Truss would have to resign as Prime Minister.
+On 16 October 2022, Blunt stated that in his opinion Liz Truss would have to resign as Prime Minister.
 Blunt said, "I think the game is up and it's now a question as to how the succession is managed.
 If there is such a weight of opinion in the parliamentary party that we have to have a change, then it will be effected."
 He was the first Conservative MP to openly call for Truss's resignation.

-Blunt has expressed support for the decriminalisation of psilocybin.

-In 2023, Blunt became the first Conservative MP to call for a ceasefire during the Israel-Palestine conflict.

 Personal life

 Family and interests

-Blunt married Victoria Jenkins in September 1990 in Kensington and they have a daughter and son.
-In August 2010, he announced that he was leaving his wife in order "to come to terms with his homosexuality".
-They remain separated but have not divorced.
+Blunt married Victoria Jenkins in September 1990 in Kensington, and they have a daughter and son.
+In August 2010, he announced that he was leaving his wife, in order "to come to terms with his homosexuality".
+They divorced in 2025.

 Blunt is a cricketer, a former member of the Parliamentarians team.
 He is a member of the Marylebone Cricket Club.

-2023 arrest
+Legal issues

 In October 2023, Blunt was arrested by Surrey Police on suspicion of rape and possession of drugs.
 He was released on police bail pending further investigation.
-He had the Conservative Party whip removed and subsequently sat as an independent MP for the remainder of the parliamentary session.
+He had the Conservative Party whip removed, and subsequently sat as an independent MP for the remainder of the parliamentary session.
 Blunt said that he expected to be cleared, and that he had previously reported an attempt of extortion to the police.
-In April 2024, it was reported that Blunt had not had his bail extended and the police were continuing with their investigation.
-In May 2025, the police dropped their investigation into allegations of rape, due to insufficient evidence, but said that they would continue their investigation into the suspicion of possession of controlled substances.
+In April 2024, it was reported that Blunt had not had his bail extended, and that the police were continuing with their investigation.
+In May 2025, the police dropped their investigation into allegations of rape, due to lack of evidence, but said that they would continue their investigation into the suspicion of possession of controlled substances.

+In March 2026 the Crown Prosecution Service announced that Blunt had been charged with one count of possessing a class A drug (methamphetamine) and three counts of possessing class B drugs (GBL, cannabis, and amphetamine), found at his home following a chemsex party.
+He pleaded guilty to the charges at Westminster Magistrates' Court on 25 March 2026, and was convicted on all four counts and fined £1200.
+Crispin said that it was the dealer who sold him the drugs that subsequently falsely accused him of rape as part of a blackmail and extortion attempt, and that he did go to the police at the time but that they were unable to help him.